OCNet: Object Context Network for Scene Parsing: Approach

 \subsection{Network Architecture}

+} We illustrate the overall pipeline of our OCNet in Fig.~\ref{fig:ocnet_pipeline}~(a).
+More details are illustrated as follows.

 \textbf{Backbone}.
-We use the ResNet-$101$ pretrained over the ImageNet dataset as the backbone, and make some modifications by following PSPNet~\cite{zhao2017pyramid}: replace the convolutions within the last two blocks by dilated convolutions with dilation rates being $2$ and $4$, respectively, so that the output stride becomes $8$.
+We use the ResNet-$101$~\citep{he2016deep} or HRNetV2-W$48$~\citep{SunZJCXLMWLW19} pretrained over the ImageNet dataset as the backbone.
+For the ResNet-$101$, we make some modifications by following PSPNet~\citep{zhao2017pyramid}: replace the convolutions within the last two blocks by dilated convolutions with dilation rates being $2$ and $4$, respectively, so that the output stride becomes $8$.
+For the HRNetV2-W$48$, we directly apply our approach on the final concatenated feature map with output stride $4$.

-\textbf{Object context module}.
-We construct the Base-OC module, Pyramid-OC module and ASP-OC module by employing an extra $1 \times 1$ convolution on the output feature map of Base-OC, Pyramid-OC and ASP-OC.

-The detailed architecture of Base-OC module is given as follows.
-Before feeding the feature map into the OCP, we employ a dimension reduction module (a $3 \times 3$ convolution) to reduce the channels of the feature maps output from the backbone from $2048$ to $512$.
+\textbf{Base-OC}.
+Before feeding the feature map into the OCP, we apply a dimension reduction module (a $3 \times 3$ convolution) to reduce the channels of the feature maps output from the backbone to $512$ for both ResNet-$101$ and HRNetV2-W$48$.
 Then we feed the updated feature map into the OCP and concatenate the output feature map of the OCP with the input feature map to the OCP.
-We further employ a $1 \times 1$ convolution to decrease the channels of the concatenated feature map from $1024$ to $512$.
+We further perform a $1 \times 1$ convolution to decrease the channels of the concatenated feature map from $1024$ to $512$, which is not included in Fig.~\ref{fig:ocnet_pipeline}~(b).

-For the Pyramid-OC module, we also employ a $3 \times 3$ convolution to reduce the channels from $2048$ to $512$ in advance, then we feed the dimension reduced feature map to the Pyramid-OC and employ four different pyramid partitions ($1\times 1$ region, $2\times 2$ regions, $3\times 3$ regions, and $6 \times 6$ regions) on the input feature map, and we concatenate the four different output object context feature maps output by the four parallel OCPs.
+\textbf{Pyramid-OC}.
+We first apply a $3 \times 3$ convolution to reduce the channels to $512$ in advance, then we feed the dimension reduced feature map to the Pyramid-OC and perform four different pyramid partitions ($1\times 1$ region, $2\times 2$ regions, $3\times 3$ regions, and $6 \times 6$ regions) on the input feature map, and we concatenate the four different output object context feature maps output by the four parallel OCPs.
 Each one of the four object context feature maps has $512$ channels.
-We employ a $1 \times 1$ convolution to increase the channel of the input feature map from $512$ to $2048$ and concatenate it with all the four object context feature maps.
-Lastly, we employ a $1 \times 1$ convolution on the concatenated feature map with $4096$ channels and produce the final feature map with $512$ channels.
+We apply a $1 \times 1$ convolution to increase the channel of the input feature map from $512$ to $2048$ and concatenate it with all four object context feature maps.
+Lastly, we use a $1 \times 1$ convolution on the concatenated feature map with $4096$ channels and produce the final feature map with $512$ channels , which is not included in Fig.~\ref{fig:ocnet_pipeline}~(c).